![]() |

 Define the private key and certificate in

-If Tectia Server is not installed on Client
+If Tectia Server is not installed on Client, create the

 configuration file manually and save it in the /etc/ssh2